 Image credit: Carousell

 Gameplay: Kick the feathered shuttlecock with your foot to keep it in the air for as long as possible.
-Only instead of feathers, it’s artisanal Japanese knives loved by SG housewives that will cut you if you kick it the wrong way.
-If it drops before 100 kicks, a million of these will be shot at you, as cutting as the remarks these aunties make about how your job isn’t as essential astheir lawyer son’s.
+Only, instead of feathers, it’s artisanal Japanese knives loved by SG housewives that will cut you if you kick it the wrong way.
+If it drops before 100 kicks, you’re cut.
+Well, not literally, but close enough.

 How to survive: Don’t geh kiang and whack the capteh high into the air.
 Kick it by lifting your legs parallel to the ground and use your instep.